Advertisement – We were given this Nintendo Switch console in return for a review.

 It is good for creative expression in a controlled environment.
 Minecraft in his opinion is incredibly beneficial to children with ASD.

-It is a video game that allows players to build structures, and contraptions and collect things.
+It is a video game that allows players to build structures, contraptions, and collect things.
 It can be played creatively and cooperatively with other family members and friends.

 What all this means is that if someone with a developmental condition needs something to calm down to or fixate on, it can help manage those behaviours.